Suicidal Ideation

 Once you identify the necessary protective and risk factors and conduct your assessment, it's important to know that you have resources as a behavioral health professional to help keep your client safe.
 Aside from building your relationship with your client and clearly communicating your desire to help them, you also have access to more intensive care options like:

-• Emergency department: You can send your at-risk client to be evaluated by a behaviorist at a Hospital Emergency Department (ED) where they can stabilize your patient and coordinate care.
+• Emergency department: You can send your at-risk client to be evaluated by a behaviorist at a Hospital Emergency Department (ED), where they can stabilize your client and coordinate care.
 If necessary, local law enforcement can provide transportation for your client to the ED if they are in the midst of a psychiatric crisis.
+It's wise to check if your state, city or county has a mental health dispatch that can respond in a trauma-informed way since having emergency personnel called during a crisis is already a traumatizing experience for many.

-• Acute inpatient hospitalization: For patients with high-risk suicidal factors, inpatient care is a top-tier option.
+• Acute inpatient hospitalization: For clients with high-risk suicidal factors, inpatient care is a top-tier option.
 This level of care offers stabilization, medication management, social work services and interventions.
-You will need to review your state's requirements — such as if they present an imminent risk to themselves or others — to determine if your patient qualifies for inpatient treatment.
+If the client is a risk to themselves or others, they are more likely to qualify for inpatient care.
+The acute hospital usually has an intake or assessment office where they will determine whether an individual is admitted.

-• Subacute care: If your patient does not quite meet the criteria for inpatient hospitalization, a subacute facility may be an ideal fit.
-Your client may benefit from this around-the-clock psychiatric treatment and observation if they are at-risk but still have strong self-managing abilities or support.
+• Day program: If your client does not quite meet the criteria for inpatient hospitalization, a day program may be an ideal fit.
+Your client may benefit from this around-the-clock psychiatric treatment and observation if they are at risk but still have strong self-managing abilities or support.

-• Respite care: If your patient's suicidal ideation is brought on by an event or stressor at home, they may qualify for respite care, which allows them to take some time away and benefit from regular check-ins and learn medication compliance.
+• Respite care: If your client's suicidal ideation is brought on by an event or stressor at home, they may qualify for respite care, which allows them to take some time away and benefit from regular check-ins and learn medication compliance.
+However, there are often long waitlists associated with respite care, so relief might not be immediate depending on the client's state, county or region.

-• Community or religious services: Some suicidal patients may improve when they feel supported and part of a community.
-Determine if your patient could benefit from receiving local services for assistance outside of their sessions with you.
+• Community or religious services: Some suicidal clients may improve when they feel supported and part of a community.
+Determine if your client could benefit from receiving local services for assistance outside of their sessions with you.

 Review the resources you have at your disposal.
 If your client is not in crisis mode and is willing to engage in the treatment, discuss their options with them.
 You and your client may decide on more frequent sessions, for example, rather than seeking respite care.
 They may allow you to communicate with their loved ones or emergency contacts about enhancing protective factors and discussing a plan for suicide precautions.